jnduli/blog_jnduli.co.ke/content/drafts/setting_arch_linux_on_t440.rst

 The first partition needed to have at least 1MB for Grub (see `grub archwiki
 <https://wiki.archlinux.org/index.php/GRUB#GUID_Partition_Table_(GPT)_specific_instructions)>`_.
-I had another two partition: 120GB for arch and the rest for my home folder.
+I added another two partitions: 120GB for arch and the rest for my home folder.
 My reasoning was that when I upgraded the SSD, I'd just set up arch on it and my home folder would still be ok.